Science

 KS1

 In KS1 children build on their previous learning and exploration in EYFS about seasonal changes, animals including humans, plants and materials through the national curriculum.
-They learn factual knowledge to support their understanding of scientific concepts in the three strands of biology, physics and chemistry as well as developing their science enquiry skills through working scientifically.
+They learn factual knowledge to support their understanding of scientific concepts in the three strands of biology, physics and chemistry as well as developing their science inquiry skills through working scientifically.

 Children use observation to describe the seasonal changes throughout the year and to describe the weather associated with the seasons and how the day length varies.
 Children identify and name a variety of common animals, including fish, mammals, reptiles and birds and their basic needs for survival.
-They group, label and categorise animals by their different features and needs.
+Children group, label and categorise animals by their different features and needs.
 Through their understanding of living things and their habitats, children explore the difference between things that are living, dead and things that have never been alive within different habitats and the importance of food chains within microhabitats by observing and using simple equipment such as magnifying glasses, bug collectors and simple tables for gathering results.

 Pupils will learn to identify and name a variety of common wild and garden plants including deciduous and evergreen trees growing within the school grounds.
 This then leads on to observing and describing how seeds and bulbs grow into mature plants.
-They investigate and describe that plants need water, light and a suitable temperature to grow and stay healthy.
+Children investigate and describe that plants need water, light and a suitable temperature to grow and stay healthy.

 Children learn to name a variety of everyday materials such as glass, wood, plastic, metal, water and rock.
 They begin to describe the simple physical properties and compare and group them together based on their properties.
 This leads onto identifying and comparing the suitability of the materials for different purposes through simple tests and asking questions.